zheng-wang/irontest/README.md

 ## Build
 Prerequisites: JDK 1.7+, Maven 3.x, NPM, Bower.

-Download or clone code to your local machine. cd to the root directory of the project, and run below Maven command
+Download the latest Iron Test release to your local machine. cd to the root directory of the project, and run below Maven command

 `mvn clean package --projects irontest-core --also-make`